 Cookie Notice

-Last Updated: 29/08/2023
+Last Updated: May 26, 2025

-GIRAFFE360 LIMITED, registration number: 11274984, registered office address: 9th Floor 107 Cheapside, London, United Kingdom, EC2V 6DN, e-mail address: support@giraffe360.com (“we“, “our“, or “us“) is committed to protecting your privacy.
+1.1 GIRAFFE360 LIMITED, registration number: 11274984, registered office address: 9th Floor 107 Cheapside, London, United Kingdom, EC2V 6DN, e-mail address: support@giraffe360.com (“we”, “our”, or “us”) is committed to protecting your privacy.

-This Cookie Notice describes our use of cookies and similar technologies such as pixels and Local Storage Objects (LSOs) like HTML5 (together “cookies“) on our website, located at giraffe360.com (the “Website”) or when you enter Giraffe360 Virtual Tour located at https://tour.giraffe360.com/ or https://premium.giraffe360.com/ or other giraffe360 subdomains (the “Virtual Tour”).
+1.2 This Cookie Notice describes our use of cookies and similar technologies such as pixels and Local Storage Objects (LSOs) like HTML5 (together “cookies”) when you access any of the following, collectively referred to herein as the “Giraffe360 Platforms”:

-1. What are cookies and how do we use them?
+2. What are cookies and how do we use them?

-1.2 Cookies can be divided into two main groups, such as first party cookies and third-party cookies.
+2.2 Cookies can be divided into two main groups, such as first party cookies and third-party cookies.
 First party cookies come from us and send information only to us.
 Third-party cookies are placed by third parties on our site and send information to such third parties that recognize the relevant cookie.

-2. What type of cookies do we use, for what purpose and for how long?
+3. What type of cookies do we use, for what purpose and for how long?

-2.1 On our Website we use the following types of cookies:
+3.1 On our Website we use the following types of cookies:

-(a) Strictly necessary cookies.
+(a) Strictly Necessary cookies.
 These are first party cookies which allow us to save your cookie preferences.

 (b) Functionality cookies.
 These are first party cookies which allow us to increase the speed of our Website and provide you with faster browsing.